addi-p/qsuite/README.md

 # QSuite

-Provides a general framework to submit array jobs on an SGE (Sun Grid Engine) or a PBS (Portable Batch System) queueing system with multiple parameters and multiple measurements.
+Provides a general framework to submit array jobs on a SLURM (Simple Linux Utility for Resource Management), SGE (Sun Grid Engine) or a PBS (Portable Batch System) queueing system with multiple parameters and multiple measurements.
 Includes easy collection, possible costumized preprocessing and download of the jobs' results.

 After the installation, a common qsuite workflow is: